MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-debug.md

 Once you have created or opened a Linux C++ CMake project, you can compile, execute, and debug the code on the remote target.

- (For MSBuild Linux projects, see [Deploy, run, and debug your Linux project](deploy-run-and-debug-your-linux-project.md))
+ For debugging MSBuild Linux projects, see [Deploy, run, and debug your Linux project](deploy-run-and-debug-your-linux-project.md)

 When you open a CMake project folder, Visual Studio parses the *CMakeLists.txt* file and specifies a Windows target of **x86-Debug**.
 To target a remote Linux system, you'll change the project settings to **Linux-Debug** or **Linux-Release**.